Coping With Cravings When You're Quitting Tobacco

 - Call a friend to get support.

 - Remind yourself how hard it was to quit in the first place and all the effort you have put in so far.
-Do you want to throw that away?

 - Imagine yourself celebrating your first full year without smoking.

 These are just a few ideas you can try to see what might work for you.
 Maybe they will help you think of other things you can do to help when you have cravings.